• About

 Because we only bake our cookies for 10-12 minutes at 350 degrees F., we don't have to worry about the marshmallows melting and making a mess.
 If you are worried, you could push any marshmallows that are sticking out deeper into your cookie dough.

 In general, a big factor when it comes to the texture of cookies is the type of sugar you use.
-Cookies made with all granulated (white) sugar will be much crispier than those made with all brown sugar simply because of the added moisture from molasses in brown sugar.
+Cookies made with all granulated (white) sugar will be much crispier than those made with all brown sugar, which will be softer, simply because of the added moisture from molasses in brown sugar.

 Additionally, the more eggs used will create a lighter and fluffier texture.
 Also, chilling our cookie dough before baking prevents spreading and creating flat, crispy cookies.

-Because marshmallows are made largely of sugar and/or corn syrup, they can turn into a sticky mess very easily when baked at a high heat.
-In this recipe, they are mixed into our cookie dough and baked at a moderate heat, so they become just the right amount of sticky, gooey, and chewy.
+Adding marshmallows to chocolate chip cookies makes them extra gooey.
+In this recipe, they are mixed into our cookie dough and baked at 350 degrees F., so they become just the right amount of sticky, gooey, and chewy.

-marshmallow chocolate chip cookies arranged on a gray plate.
+Gooey marshmallow chocolate chip cookies arranged on a white plate.

 Chocolate Chip Marshmallow Cookies Recipe